 Other key members of the party

-The DL is the sixth largest party in the Chamber of Deputies, behind the ADR.
-In the 2018 legislative elections, the party secured 5.5% of the popular vote, solidifying its role as a major political force in the country.
+The DL is the seventh largest party in the Chamber of Deputies, behind the Pirate Party.
+In the 2023 legislative elections, the party secured 3.9% of the popular vote, solidifying its role as a major political force in the country.
 Previous elections in the country brought them 2 seats in the Chamber.

 The Left's current political stance